 Research shows that roughly 50% of students walk away from the church after they leave high school.
 Research also confirms that it’s never too early or too late to start developing a faith that continues to grow and lasts.

 If you are curious about simple ways to teach your child about God and have a faith that “sticks,” read on.

 One mom’s struggle to teach her child about God

 Laura was stuck.
 Though she was passionate about bringing her boys up “in the training and instruction of the Lord,” she could tell that her oldest son Connor, at only 4, was already getting “exasperated” by her reminders….“God wants us to: be kind, share, be respectful, be responsible, and blah blah blah.”

-At best he only tolerated dinner time prayer, and other times even seemed to enjoy interrupting it loudly.
+At best, Connor only tolerated dinner-time prayer, and other times even seemed to enjoy interrupting it loudly.
 She was rightfully concerned about his growing lack of interest in her spiritual guidance.
 She didn’t know what to do.
 For Connor, God was becoming The Great Disapprover of all things childish and misguided.

 Here are a few helpful tips to teach your child about God: